Egypt prosecutors order ex-monk detained over abbot death

-CAIRO (AP) — Egyptian prosecutors have ordered a recently defrocked monk to be detained for four days pending an investigation into his possible involvement in the death of the abbot of a prominent monastery in the desert northwest of Cairo.
+CAIRO (AP) — Prosecutors on Saturday ordered a recently defrocked monk to be detained for four days pending an investigation into his alleged involvement in the death of the abbot of a prominent monastery in the desert northwest of Cairo, Egypt’s state news agency said.

-Saturday’s decision, reported by state-run MENA news agency, says the defrocked monk, identified by his monastic name of Isaiah, confessed to killing Bishop Epiphanius, abbot of St. Macarius Monastery, in late July.
+The defrocked monk, identified by his monastic name of Isaiah, confessed to collaborating with others to kill Bishop Epiphanius, abbot of St. Macarius Monastery, prosecutors said.

-Egypt’s Coptic Orthodox Church stripped Isaiah of his monkhood after the incident but dismissed his connection to Epiphanius’ death, saying the decision was made based on “strictly monastic reasons.”
+Isaiah’s lawyer withdrew from the case and ceased defending him, the state-run MENA reported.
+It remains unclear whether another lawyer will be assigned to the case.

-Following the abbot’s death, the Church said it would not accept new novices in monasteries nationwide for a year.
+The decision to strip Isaiah of his monkhood came on Aug.
+5, a week after the incident.
+The Coptic Orthodox Church dismissed any connection to the Epiphanius’ death, however, saying the decision was made based on “strictly monastic reasons.”

 Most Read Nation & World Stories